lhr-solar/BPS/Docs/source/Software/Tasks.rst

 Functionality
     This task will check all voltage, temperature, and open wire values and sends voltage and temperature values on the CAN bus.
     This task also sends a suggestion to not charge the battery when any module has a temperature between 45 and 60 degrees Celsius.

+    If the state of the open wires or the battery pack's voltage/temperature is unsafe, then the fault state task will be signaled.
+    As each of the three (open wires, battery voltage, and battery temperature) are deemed safe, this task signals to turn the contactor on once.

 Priority
     This task has priority level 4, so it will not interrupt the fault state, critical state, and watchdog tasks.